 - Soaked and properly prepared beans and legumes

 - Plant-based whole food-based (non-GMO, preferably raw) protein powders

 - Superfoods and green powders

 - Raw nuts and seeds

-- Dates and Dried Figs (Keep dried fruit to a minimal compared to fresh fruit, but it does leave an alkaline ash in the body.)
+- Dates and Dried Figs (Keep dried fruit to a minimum compared to fresh fruit)

 - Seaweed (spirulina, nori, kelp, dulse)